1. Article I Membership

 The September meeting will be held during the week before the start of classes, at a time and place established in conjunction with other activities of that week.

-The December and May meetings will be held on the Mondays following the end of fall and spring semester classes, respectively, and will normally be scheduled to begin at 3 p.m.
+The May meeting will be scheduled on the Monday or Tuesday following the end of spring semester classes.
+This meeting will normally be scheduled to begin at 3:00 p.m.

 b.
 Section 2